revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary><b>Explanation</b></summary>

-> Every lines are stored in a list and it will returned.
+> Every line is stored in a list and it will be returned.

 </details>
 </details>

 ---

-11.Write a python program to count number of lines from "data.txt" which are not starting from 'M'.
+11.Write a python program to count the number of lines from "data.txt" which does not start from 'M'.

 <details><summary><b>Show Answer</b></summary>